solhosty/compression-nfts/README.md

     * Symbol
     * Uri
  * Run `npm run collection` to get this initial collection Mint created.
+ * You should see a token generated that matches the wallet key you set for the collection in `.env`.
+Please search this using the explorer.

+# Step 2 - Mint NFTs
+ We are almost at the fun part of being able to see them in wallet!
+Now we just need to mint the NFTs we set in the previous step.
+ A few things to note of this repo:
+   * The current repo is set to mint ALL NFTs from the collection into your wallet assigned in as the `KEYPAIR_SRC`.
+You can change this set up as needed, but will require a bit of customization.
+   * We are planning to add a transfer function here to move NFTs out of wallet.
+Please keep an eye out for an update on this _soon_.
+   * Once you have your value set here, make sure you have SOL in the devnet environment wallet, and you are ready to mint!
+   * Run `npm run mint` to start the minting process.
+      * From this, you will see the transactions start to populate in your terminal, copy/paste one of the values to ensure these are a success.
+      * Check in SolFlare wallet to make sure the cNFTs were properly minted, you should start to see them properly populate.

+Now you have minted your first cNFTs!

 # Commands:
 * `npm run merkle` - creates merkle proof with wallet you've set.